Rules

 "Landscape Irrigation" shall mean systems or devices used to deliver water to lawns and shrubbery at private residences and at commercial establishments for ornamental purposes solely.

-"Licensed Water Well Driller" shall mean any person who holds a license issued by the State of Texas pursuant to the provisions of the Texas Water Well Drillers Act, as amended, and substantive rules of the Water Well Drillers board, or its successors.
+"Licensed Water Well Driller" shall mean any person who holds a license issued by the State of Texas pursuant to the provisions of Chapter 1901 of the Texas Occupations Code, as amended, and substantive rules of the Texas Department of Licensing and Regulations, or its successors.

-"Open or Uncovered Wells" shall mean an excavation at least ten feet in depth dug for the purpose of producing underground water and is not covered or capped as required by the Texas Water Code.
+"Open or Uncovered Well(s)" shall mean an artificial excavation at least ten feet in depth dug for the purpose of producing groundwater that is not in actual use and is not covered or capped as required by the Texas Water Code.

 "Open Meetings Act" shall mean Chapter 551, Government Code.